CaliStyle/humpback/README.md

 $ sails lift
 ```
+This will install all of the node dependencies and bower components.
+You'll be able to
+see your app at `localhost:1337/`

+##Screencast
+TODO: create some epic screencasts

 ##What you should know if you consider using Humpback
 There is plethra of awesome technologies being used in Humpback.
 If you